Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

 In the present paper we consider differential $K$-theory for orbifolds.
 By definition an orbifold is a stack $X$ in smooth manifolds which admits an orbifold atlas $A\to X$.
-An orbifold atlas is a representable smooth and surjective map from a smooth manifold such that the groupoid $A\times_XA\rightrightarrows A$ is {proper and} \'etale.
-For the language of stacks we refer to \cite{bss}, \cite{heinloth}.
+An orbifold atlas is an atlas $A\to X$ such that the groupoid $A\times_XA\rightrightarrows A$ is {proper and} \'etale. {Recall that a groupoid $A^{1}\rightrightarrows A^{0}$ is called proper if the map $(s,t)\colon A^{1}\to A^{0}\times A^{0}$ is proper (preimages of compacts are compact), and it is called \'etale if the range and target maps $s,t\colon A^{1}\to A^{0}$ are local diffeomorphisms.
+In other words, orbifolds are stacks which are equivalent to quotient stacks of actions of smooth proper \'etale groupoids on a smooth manifolds.
+A description of orbifolds in terms of groupoids has been given in \cite{pronk-2007} or \cite{md}. }

+In the older literature an orbifold is often defined as a topological space together with a compatible collection of orbifold charts.
+In the language of stacks this space would be referred to as the coarse moduli space.
+In this picture the obvious notion of a map between orbifolds would be a map of the coarse moduli spaces which has smooth representatives in the charts.
+In general this notion is strictly larger than the notion of a morphism of orbifolds defined here as a map of stacks.
+Our morphisms of orbifolds are called strong or good maps in \cite{MR1993337}.

-A major source of orbifolds are actions of discete groups on smooth manifolds.
+A major source of orbifolds are actions of discrete groups on smooth manifolds.
 Let $G$ be a discrete group which acts on a smooth manifold $M$.
-The action $\mu\colon G\times M\to M$ is called proper if the map $(\mu,\id_M)\colon G\times M\to M\times M$ is proper.
+The action $\mu\colon M\times G\to M$ is called proper if the map $(\id_M,\,u)\colon M\times G\to M\times M$ is proper.
 If the action is proper, then the quotient stack $[M/G]$ is an orbifold.
 The map $M\to [M/G]$ is an orbifold atlas.
-The associated groupoid is the action groupoid $G\times M\rightrightarrows M$. \begin{ddd} An orbifold of the form $[M/G]$ for a proper action of a discrete group on a smooth manifold is called good. \end{ddd}
+The associated groupoid is the action groupoid $M\times G\rightrightarrows M$. \begin{ddd} An orbifold of the form $[M/G]$ for a proper action of a discrete group on a smooth manifold is called good. \end{ddd}